nevenaciga/Uncovering-Patterns-in-MLB-Performance-Data/README.md

 ## Reproducibility

-1. Clone the repository.
+1. Clone this repository.
-2. Download or place `Statcast_2019.csv` in the `data/` folder.
+2. Download `Statcast_2019.csv` from the Kaggle dataset linked above.
+3. Place the dataset in your working directory and update file paths if necessary.
-3. Open `analysis/MLB_Analysis_Final.Rmd`.
+4. Open `analysis/MLB_Analysis_Final.Rmd`.
-4. Install the required R packages.
+5. Install the required R packages listed in the report.
-5. Knit the R Markdown file to reproduce the analysis, figures, and model results.
+6. Knit the R Markdown file to reproduce the exploratory analysis, model development, evaluation metrics, and figures.

 ---